leoiania/YoutubeMultiLanguageSummarizer/README.md

 ## Usage

 You have two options to use this feature: by terminal or by the gradio app.

-Currently, the terminal only feature is present on this repo - the gradio app will be available soon.
+### CLI option

 To run this feature in your terminal - assuming you have to summarize and translate [this video](https://www.youtube.com/watch?v=-EtL1eOnkzI). in italian:
 ```bash
 python3 inference_cli.py "https://www.youtube.com/watch?v=-EtL1eOnkzI" "it" --groq_key_input <<YOUR-GROQ-KEY>>